Lake Management Planning Project Details

 Click the map to enlarge

 This map shows the Winnebago Lakes Management Plan (LMP) project area which consists of the HUC12 subwatersheds highlighted in color.
-HUC12 subwatersheds were used to determine the project boundary to ensure the resulting LMP is consistent with other plans in the region (ie. TMDL).
+HUC12 subwatersheds were used to determine the project boundary to ensure the resulting plan is consistent with other plans being developed in the region (ie. WI DNR TMDL).
 Project extent was determined by selecting HUC12 subwatersheds with boundaries that intersect one of the four lakes (Winnebago, Butte des Morts, Winneconne, Poygan).
 Parsons Creek-East Branch Fond du Lac River is one exception – it was added at the request of Fond du Lac County because of it’s known significance to the System.
 As data become available over the course of the project (ie. TMDL loading), the project boundary may be revised.

 The project structure shown here provides a framework for the lake management planning process.
 While the basic structure of the framework will remain consistent throughout the project, Technical Teams and Focus Groups may change as new priorities or topics are realized.
 The framework was constructed in this way to accommodate the often dynamic process of developing a lake management plan for a large water body system.